Cost-of-living adjustments

 • The funds available in the plan's inflation adjustment account

-COLA is funded from the plan’s inflation adjustment account.
+COLAs are funded from the plan’s inflation adjustment account.
 This account holds a portion of member and employer pension contributions, and it earns investment income.
 It may also grow through future surpluses according to guidelines in the plan’s Joint Trust Agreement.

-If the board decides to grant a COLA, it will take effect in January.
+If the board decides to provide a COLA, it will take effect in January.
 Increases are applied to the lifetime portion of your pension.
 The COLA is also applied to the bridge benefit and the temporary annuity portion of your pension while you are receiving them.

-• The adjustment cannot be greater than the September to September increase in the CPI
+• The adjustment cannot be greater than the September-to-September increase in the CPI

 • The adjustment cannot be higher than the COLA cap, when it applies